slackhq/circuit/docs/testing.md

 Circuit will have a test artifact containing APIs to aid testing both presenters and composable UIs:

-1. `Presenter.test()` - an extension function that bridges the Compose and coroutines world.
+- `Presenter.test()` - an extension function that bridges the Compose and coroutines world.
 Use of this function is recommended for testing presenter state emissions and incoming UI events.
 Under the hood it leverages [Molecule](https://github.com/cashapp/molecule) and [Turbine](https://github.com/cashapp/turbine).
-2. `FakeNavigator` - a test fake implementing the Circuit/Navigator interface.
+- `FakeNavigator` - a test fake implementing the Circuit/Navigator interface.
 Use of this object is recommended when testing screen navigation (ie. goTo, pop/back).
+- `TestEventSink` - a generic test fake for recording and asserting event emissions through an event sink function.

 ## Installation